 There are many different ways a skilled Florida car accident lawyer works to help prove another driver was the cause of your accident.
 They will review the police reports and speak with the police.
 Good trial lawyers will send investigators to the scene of the accident to observe the lanes, traffic lights, speed limits, and other factors.
 Attorneys will speak with all relevant witnesses.
 They will conduct extensive discovery where they will submit written questions to the responsible driver and orally question all relevant witnesses.
-Still, one of the best ways and most conclusive ways to help prove fault is by examining the car damage to the vehicles involved in the accident.
+Still, one of the best ways and most conclusive ways to help prove the fault is by examining the car damage to the vehicles involved in the accident.
 The location of the damage, the extent of the damage, combined with the way the accident occurred can help prove fault.

 Common types of car accidents

 Car accidents often happen in one of the following ways:

 - A head-on crash where the fronts of both vehicles strike each other.